Applications for the Community Grants scheme are now open for 2018!

 Strawberry Fields is proud to have been held in the Berrigan Shire since 2011, and we are incredibly grateful to the residents who have welcomed the festival and its attendees’ year after year.

 We want the event to have a positive lasting impact in the Shire, and proudly introduced the Strawberry Fields Community Grants program in 2015.
-By setting aside a portion of every ticket sale to the festival and fundraising through activities on-site such as the Wildlands Community BBQ, grants of up to $5,000 are now available to support initiatives which enhance community economic development and improve the quality of everyday life in the region.
+By setting aside a portion of every ticket sale to the festival and fundraising through activities on-site such as the Wildlands Community BBQ, a total grant pool of $25,000 is now available to support initiatives which enhance community economic development and improve the quality of everyday life in the region.

 - Applicants must be organisations based in the Berrigan Shire